 Methods To Fix “Access 3045 – File Already In Use” Error

-There might be time when you want to open database and you came across an error “could not use file already in use” when you share the same Access database file after splitting it.
+There might be a time when you want to open the database and you came across an error “could not use file already in use” when you share the same Access database file after splitting it.

 Go the Tools->Options->Advanced.
 And here change the default open mode from Exclusive to Share.

 If in case you are opening MS Access DB file from another MS access file using OpenDatabase function, then apply the below code to get away this error.
 This is also related to open mode.

 Set gblExtDB = gblWS.OpenDatabase(“[file name]”, False, False)

 Here the first parameter is a string of path and file name of your DB file.
 Whereas, the second parameter is the key to solve this problem.
 It is the open mode; where false is Shared Mode and true is Exclusive Mode.